Noragami: Plot

 Hiyori Iki was a normal middle school student until she was involved in a bus accident while trying to protect a stranger.
 This incident causes her soul to frequently slip out of her body, and she becomes aware of the existence of two parallel worlds: the Near Shore, where regular humans and creatures reside, and the Far Shore, where phantoms (demonic beasts) and human souls linger.
 Through her soul, she meets the strange, nameless god without a shrine, Yato.
 Yato is determined to make a name for himself out there by accepting any wish for 5 yen, including Hiyori's to fix her body.
-Alongside Yato's Shinki (神器, Jingi) (or "Regalia")—a weapon forged from the spirit of a deceased human's soul—named Yukine, the trio go through many adventures struggling with their friendship, identity, and pasts.
+Alongside Yato's Shinki (神器) (Note: 'Regalia' in the anime's English dub)—a weapon forged from the spirit of a deceased human's soul—named Yukine, the trio go through many adventures struggling with their friendship, identity, and pasts.

 Media

 Manga

 Written and illustrated by the manga artist duo Adachitoka, Noragami was serialized in Kodansha's shōnen manga magazine Monthly Shōnen Magazine from December 6, 2010, to January 6, 2024.
 Kodansha collected its chapters into 27 individual tankōbon volumes, released from July 15, 2011, to February 16, 2024.

-Extra chapters were published in the spin-off magazine Monthly Shōnen Magazine+ since October 20, 2011.
+Extra chapters were published in the spin-off magazine Monthly Shōnen Magazine+ starting on October 20, 2011.
 Seven of these chapters were collected in a single volume, titled Noragami: Stray Stories (ノラガミ拾遺集, Noragami Shūishū), on November 15, 2013, while other extra chapters were included as add-on content to the limited edition of the 20th volume, released on February 15, 2019, and to the limited edition of the 24th volume, released on October 15, 2021.

 For the 50th anniversary of Monthly Shōnen Magazine, a 14-volume shinsōban edition of Noragami was released from December 17, 2024, to July 16, 2025.

 In North America, the manga was licensed for English release by Kodansha USA in 2014.
 The 27 volumes were released from September 2, 2014, to December 10, 2024.
 Noragami: Stray Stories was released on December 1, 2015.
-Kodansha USA started releasing the series in a three-in-one volume omnibus edition, with the first volume released on September 13, 2022.
-The eighth and latest volume (consisting of the original volumes 22–24) was released on November 7, 2023.
+Kodansha USA released a nine-volume omnibus edition, with each volume containing three of the original ones, from September 13, 2022, to August 19, 2025.